eclab/grains/offshoot/README.md

 right the probability decreases to the point where it stays with its previous value for a long time and ultimately permanently.

 NOTE: triggers/gates sent to Audio Out are sloppy and slow.
+This affects Input 2 (Audio Out is Ouput 2B).

 ## Four-Trigger-Gate / CV Option

-You can chance Offshoot to select among all four outputs from a single input trigger/gate.
+You can change Offshoot to select among all four outputs from a single input trigger/gate.
 To do this, uncomment a certain #define as shown in the code.

 If you do this, then Pot 2 / CV 2 will be used as a SECOND probability knob, to determine